clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

       cd ~/mixer
       mixer init

+   Note in the initialization output, that your initial mix version is set to 10 and that the minimum bundles have been added.

 #.
 Edit :file:`builder.conf` to set the value of CONTENTURL and VERSIONURL to
    the IP address of your content server: